 The Crew brings 17-inch aluminum wheels, dual power sliding rear doors, a power adjustable driver's seat, power adjustable pedals, automatic tri-zone climate control, fog lamps, a power liftgate, remote start, Sirius Satellite Radio and more.

-Also new is the style-focused Blacktop Package, which is available on the SXT trim level.
+The SXT trim level is available with an optional Blacktop Appearance Package.
 Outside, it adds 17-inch polished aluminum wheels with gloss black pockets, a gloss black grille, black headlamp bezels and fog lamps.
 The interior gains an all-black color scheme, with the headliner, door panels and center console all rendered in a stygian hue.
 Silver accent stitching adorns the black cloth seats, door trim and leather-wrapped steering wheel.
 A leather shift knob finishes off the interior enhancements.

 Grand Caravan R/T: the Man Van